palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 ![Captive touch portal second screen](../assets/images/wifi_captive_touch_second_screen.PNG)

-The credentials saved page will show.
-If a mistake was made in the password, no worries, Try to rejoin the WiFi Shield network and repeat the process.
-If the _MeerketManor_ password was entered correct, then the WiFi Shield will join _MeerketManor_ after a quick reboot and every time the network is within range the WiFi shield is not connected to any board.
+If the _MeerketManor_ password was entered correctly, then the WiFi Shield will join _MeerketManor_ after a quick reboot and every time the network is within range.
+Have fun streaming your brain waves over WiFi!

+**Note:** the OpenBCI WiFi shield cannot be paired with multiple WiFi networks.
+However, if the WiFi Shield is out of range of the network it is currently paired with, it will reappear as a hotspot again.
+At this point, if you reconnect to the hotspot and then connect the WiFi Shield to a different WiFi network.
+The previous network credentials will be overwritten by the new ones.

 ![Captive touch portal final screen](../assets/images/wifi_captive_touch_final_screen_shot.PNG)

-The OpenBCI is now fully qualified port 80 http server that is fully defined on with an industry standard swagger.io format.
-Click for [full http server description](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.3.0).
+If you are a developer and want to control the WiFi Shield through HTTP commands checkout the [server specifications](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.3.0)!

 ## Connecting with the OpenBCI GUI